Sathijad/IT-Center-Project-2---Intern-Project/mobile-app/tests/mobile/IMPLEMENTATION_SUMMARY.md

 ## Notes

-- **Hosted UI Login**: The login flow uses Cognito Hosted UI (web-based), which may require context switching between native and webview.
-The test includes basic handling, but full automation may need additional work for webview interaction.
+- **Manual MFA handling**: `loginWithVerificationCode()` fills email/password and waits up to 90 seconds for you to enter the verification code inside the app.
+Watch the console for `VERIFICATION CODE REQUIRED`.

+- **Hosted UI**: The Hosted UI button still exists for interactive flows, but automated tests rely on direct email/password login plus MFA to avoid extra context switching.

 - **Text Input**: Flutter driver text input can be finicky.
 The helper functions include fallbacks, but you may need to adjust based on your Flutter app version.

 - **Snackbar Detection**: The snackbar check uses a generic approach.
 You may want to add ValueKeys to snackbars for more reliable detection.

-- **Test Timeouts**: Default timeout is 120 seconds.
+- **Test Timeouts**: Default timeout is 120 seconds (login-with-verification uses 180 seconds).
 Adjust as needed for slower devices/emulators.

 ## Testing Checklist